 Activity that benefits the natural, cultural and built heritage of the Inner Forth or Inner Forth people and communities.
 The IFLI Management and Maintenance Fund is divided into two discrete pots, each with their own criteria.

 - Pot 1: Access, natural and built heritage management and maintenance funding.
 Actions and activity that will directly manage, maintain or enhance a project that was delivered as part of IFLI.
 For example, but not limited to carrying out urgent repairs; replacement of tools or plants; printed literature or webhosting; repairs to access infrastructure.
 This pot has three tiers, tier 1 is for emergency or urgent repairs.

 - Pot 2: Training and support legacy funding.
 Projects or activity that will support ongoing training (formal or informal) within the Inner Forth area for individuals or groups of any age.
-For example, but not limited to: apprentice or training schemes; costs to run educational sessions or workshops using IFLI project sites (including production of learning materials); training costs for community groups working on or expanding IFLI projects (eg habitat management, species identification, heritage research/archaeology skills, or specialist equipment training).
+For example, but not limited to: apprentice or training schemes; costs to run educational sessions or workshops using IFLI project sites (including production of learning materials); training costs for community groups working on or expanding IFLI projects and themes (eg habitat management, species identification, heritage research/archaeology skills, heritage interpretation, or specialist equipment training).